 Why Didn’t I Mention Totemism or Spirit Animal?

-Totemism is an idea that believes a human to have a bond or spiritual connection with an animal or plant.
+Totemism is an idea that believes a human has a bond or spiritual connection with an animal or plant.
 A totem is a spiritual entity, sacred item, or symbol that represents this connection.

-Totemism appears in various cultures, but it is most common among hunter-gatherers communities.
+Totemism appears in various cultures, but it is most common among hunter-gatherer communities.

 Totem comes from the Anishinaabe (pronunciation – anish-in-ah-bay) word ototeman, which means “one’s brother-sister kin.”
 It represents a blood link between siblings who share a mother and are not permitted to marry.

 In English, the word totem was introduced in 1791 by a British merchant and translator who gave it a false meaning in the belief that it designated the guardian spirit of an individual, who appeared in the form of an animal—an idea that the Ojibwa [Anishinaabe] clans did indeed portray by their wearing of animal skins.

 It was reported at the end of the 18th century that the Ojibwa named their clans after those animals that live in the area in which they live and appear to be either friendly or fearful.